 Grilling isn’t just for summer anymore.
 It’s a year-round tradition.

 Chef John has the perfect method for making barbecue chicken on the grill.
 His technique produces beautiful grill marks without blackened burned parts.
 The key is to begin skin-side down, getting the nice grill marks first.
 Then you’ll flip the chicken and paint on the sauce.
-Then just close the lid and roast it, essentially.
-Watch Chef John in action:
+Then just close the lid and roast it, essentiallyGet the recipe for Chef John’s Barbecue Chicken.